drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Binding of Dorzolamide with CA Protein (3/5)

-The amino group in the bioactive conformation of dorzolamide is in a pseudo-axial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/binding-dorzolamide-ca-protein-35-13eb0685'><i class='fa fa-play' aria-hidden='true'></i></button>The amino group in the bioactive conformation of dorzolamide is in a pseudo-axial orientation.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.